 Via the DMEC, when the primary outcome measure of VFDs is available for 270 patients, a sample size review will be undertaken by the independent statistician.
 The purpose of this will be to check that the within-groups variance has not been substantially underestimated which would mean that the sample size had been underestimated.
 No other data will be analyzed.
 The group allocation of the patients will not be revealed and this review would not compare the 2 groups to examine treatment effects.
-In keeping with recommendations on interim sample size review [41], the review would not lead to a reduction of the sample size remains unchanged or that it should be increased.
+In keeping with recommendations on interim sample size review [41], the review would not lead to a reduction of the sample size.
+The review would either lead to a recommendation that the sample size remains unchanged or that it should be increased.
 The DMEC would consider whether a recommended sample size increase is feasible.